IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 The network is all setup, right?
 So if you followed the instructions then your orderer will be batching new blocks every 10 seconds.
 This is a litttttle long for our application, and may give you undesired behavior, sometimes.
-Basicaly if you move a marble the trade will take 10 seconds to settle.
+Essentially if you move a marble the trade will take 10 seconds to settle.
 The **UI may redraw the marble back in its original position**, and then jump to a correct position after some time.
-This is a known issue and is because of a the long batch time.
+This is a known issue and is because of the long batch time.
-If you use the Bluemix service, the batch time is only 1 second and the app has been optimized for this delay.
+If you use the Bluemix service, the batch time is only 1 second and this is the delay the app has been optimized for.

 Next we need to **pass the address and other info of our peer to our marbles application**.
 This is done with the **blockchain creds** file.